 The board of directors monitors and assesses key business risks directly through deliberations of the board of directors and also by way of delegation of certain risk oversight functions to be performed by committees of the board of directors.
-The board of directors regularly reviews and assesses, among other matters, the following important areas that present both opportunities and risk to the company's business:
+The board of directors regularly reviews and assesses, among other matters, the following important areas that present both opportunities and risk to the Company's business:

-- Review and approval of the company's annual operating and capital spending plan and review of management's updates as to the progress against plan and any related risks and uncertainties. - Periodic consideration of the balance of risk and opportunities presented by the company's medium to long-term strategic plan and the potential implications of success and failure in one or more of the company's key drug development programs. - Regular consideration of the risks and uncertainties presented by alternative clinical development strategies. - Regular review of the progress and results of the company's clinical development programs and early research efforts including but not limited to the strengths, weaknesses, opportunities and threats for these programs. - Periodic review and oversight of material outstanding litigation or threatened litigation. - Review and approval of material collaboration partnerships for the further development and commercial exploitation of the company's proprietary drug development programs and technologies. - Regular review and approval of the annual corporate goals and an assessment of the company's level of achievement against these established goals. - Regular review of the company's financial position relative to the risk and opportunities for the company's business. - · Periodic review of the company's intellectual property estate. - Periodic review and assessment of CEO succession planning. - Periodic review of the company's compensation programs.
+- Review and approval of the Company's annual operating and capital spending plan and review of management's updates as to the progress against plan and any related risks and uncertainties. - Periodic consideration of the balance of risk and opportunities presented by the Company's medium to long-term strategic plan and the potential implications of success and failure in one or more of the Company's key drug development programs. - Regular consideration of the risks and uncertainties presented by alternative clinical development strategies. - Regular review of the progress and results of the Company's clinical development programs and early research efforts including but not limited to the strengths, weaknesses, opportunities and threats for these programs.

+- Periodic review and oversight of material outstanding litigation or threatened litigation. - Review and approval of material collaboration partnerships for the further development and commercial exploitation of the Company's proprietary drug development programs and technologies. - Regular review and approval of the annual corporate goals and an assessment of the Company's level of achievement against these established goals. - Regular review of the Company's financial position relative to the risk and opportunities for the Company's business. - Periodic review of the Company's intellectual property estate. - Periodic review and assessment of CEO succession planning. - Periodic review of the Company's compensation programs.

-The discussion above of risk oversight matters reviewed by the board of directors is intended to be illustrative only and not a complete list of all important matters reviewed and considered by the board of directors in providing oversight and direction for the company's senior management and business.
+The discussion above of risk oversight matters reviewed by the board of directors is intended to be illustrative only and not a complete list of all important matters reviewed and considered by the board of directors in providing oversight and direction for the Company's senior management and business.

 The risk oversight function of the board of directors is also administered through various board committees.
 The audit committee oversees the management of financial, accounting, internal controls, disclosure controls and the engagement arrangement and regular oversight of the independent auditors.
-The audit committee also periodically reviews the company's investment policy for its cash reserves, corporate insurance policies, information technology infrastructure and general fraud monitoring practices and procedures, including the maintenance and monitoring of a whistleblower hotline and the segregation of duties and access controls across various functions.
+The audit committee also periodically reviews the Company's investment policy for its cash reserves, corporate insurance policies, information technology infrastructure and general fraud monitoring practices and procedures, including the maintenance and monitoring of a whistleblower hotline and the segregation of duties and access controls across various functions.
 To assist the audit committee in its risk management oversight function, the internal auditor has a direct reporting relationship to the audit committee.
-The company's internal audit function is focused on internal control monitoring and activities in support of the audit committee's risk oversight function.
+The Company's internal audit function is focused on internal control monitoring and activities in support of the audit committee's risk oversight function.

-The organization and compensation committee is responsible for the design and oversight of the company's compensation programs.
-As discussed below, this committee has recently considered whether the company's compensation policies and practices create risks that could have a material adverse impact on the company's business and has concluded that these policies and practices do not create such risks.
-The organization and compensation committee also regularly reviews and reports to the board of directors on contingency succession planning for the Chief Executive Officer and certain other select senior management positions.
+The organization and compensation committee is responsible for the design and oversight of the Company's compensation programs as well as succession planning for the chief executive officer position and other key executive positions.
+The organization and compensation committee regularly considers whether the Company's compensation policies and practices create risks that could have a material adverse impact on the Company and has concluded that they do not based on several design features of our compensation program that we believe reduces the likelihood of excessive risk-taking, including the following: